jgeeliss/schools-api/README.md

 A simple RESTful API for managing schools, school boards, and umbrella organizations and courses using Node.js, Express, and MongoDB.

+## Installation
+1. npm install
+2. Set up a MongoDB database (local or cloud)
+3. Create a ./config/config.js file based on ./config/config.example.js and fill in your MongoDB connection string
+4. npm start

 ## Features
 - Create, read, update, and delete organisations & courses
 - Support for schools, school boards and umbrella organizations